Begumpet: About

-Begumpet is one of the major commercial and residential urbs in Hyderabad located to the north of Hussain Sagar lake.
+Begumpet is one of the major commercial and residential suburbs in Hyderabad located to the north of Hussain Sagar lake.
 The Greenlands flyover connects Begumpet to Panjagutta.
 Begumpet was initially a small suburb between Hyderabad and Secunderabad.
-Begumpet was the most impacted in 2000 Hyderabad floods after a deluge of 241.5 mm was recorded on August 24, 2000.
+The CM Camp office located in the center of the Begumpet, is another major landmark for the location.
+Begumpet was the most impacted in 2000 Hyderabad floods after a deluge of 241.5 mm was recorded on 24 August 2000.

 Begumpet Airport is a major landmark of the city.
 The airport is closed for commercial flights after the inauguration of the new international airport at Shamshabad and is operational only for training and chartered flights.

-Paigah Palace, Gitanjali Senior School, Begumpet Spanish Mosque, Hyderabad Public School and Sir Ronald Ross Institute are some important places located in the area.
+Paigah Palace, Gitanjali Senior School, Begumpet, Taj Vivanta, Spanish Mosque, Hyderabad Public School and Sir Ronald Ross Institute are some important places located in the area.
 Sanjeevaiah Park is a public park located on the banks of Hussain Sagar.
 The Greenlands area of the town was home to Raja Jitendra Public School until 1997.